 Tenants have the right of “quiet enjoyment” of the property.
 Quiet enjoyment is a right to the undisturbed use and enjoyment, free of unreasonable inference by the landlord.

 A landlord may enter a rental unit without a tenant’s consent only in an emergency.
 A tenant cannot unreasonably withhold consent to the landlord to enter a rental unit.
 A landlord may not abuse the right of access or use it to harass a tenant.
 Except in an emergency, a landlord must give a tenant notice of intent to enter and enter only at reasonable times.
-Unless impractical, a landlord must give a tenant at least 24 hours’ advance notice.
+Unless it is an emergency, a landlord must give a tenant at least 72 hours’ advance notice.